 To achieve this ambitious goal, first of all big development companies, independent developers and creative industry have no more to exclusively feed the players with the usual video games founded on the traditional meaning of game.
 It is necessary to build and use development tools, game physics, algorithms, AI etc, for the purpose.
 Even artists, designers and animators must be aimed to the goal.
 Only in this way interactivity in virtual world can be expanded to support mature contents and deep storytelling, reaching more substantial immersion, richer and more varied gaming experiences, unforgettable and intellectually exciting.
 In a word, art!

 Some efforts in this direction have been made, also today, as witnessed by the games suggested in VG&Art curator list, but the road is long!

 I avoided talking about virtual reality because it is an immature technology and not well known yet, but in the near future it could be decisive.

 P.S.: Obviously i want not to refuse glorious hystory of Video Games as challenges or electronic toys.
 Art & fun, past & future can coexist.
-They could even coexist in the same title.
 Core of Video Games market will be always dominated by mass entertainment purposes just like movies production.
 I have so fun playing more traditional titles, just as i like from time to time to watch less demanding movies and not always artistic films.
 Art has to be intended as cultural nobilitation of the medium, a further step in its evolution, an enrichment, an addition, not a subsustition.
-Popular and academic recognition of Video Games as an artistic medium will bring to new virtual experiences and to enrichment of the games market and of products quality.
+Popular and academic recognition of Video Games as an artistic medium will bring to new virtual experiences and to enrichment of games market and of their quality.
 It will introduce new techniques and languages, new possibilities.
 It will bring also cultural progress to society and important moral and educational consequences.
 Artistic games are addressed to a more mature audience searching for deep intellectual and emotional involvment but also to a young audience who needs to be educated in ethical values, aesthetic beauty, critical intelligence, social commitment, etc.